N8Brooks/algorithms_fibonacci/README.md

 The experiment.py times each algorithm for up to 1000 (or until it times out) inputs.
 It then fits a line to each of the curves and plots them using matplotlib.
 This is the main program/driver code for the project.
+* TRIALS variable changes how many trials of each algorithm to run for each n.
+* TIMEOUT variable changes how long each trial should be before it just goes onto next algorithm.

 Example